Catholics in the United States celebrate the Feast of the Assumption of Mary on August 15th.

 It is believed to be the day when Mother Mary, the mother of Jesus Christ, was physically and spiritually taken into heaven to be with her son forever.

 It is a Holy Day of Obligation which means that churchgoers are obligated to attend mass on this day.

-Early traditions state that this happened in Jerusalem, but recent versions of the story of Mary's assumption say that her assumption took place in Ephesus at the House of the Virgin Mary.
+Early traditions state that this happened in Jerusalem, but recent versions of the story say that her assumption took place in Ephesus at the House of the Virgin Mary.

-Christians have been celebrating the Assumption of Mary since the 5th century, but it became an official feast of the Catholic Church in the 8th century after confirmation of Pope Leo IV.
+Christians have been celebrating the Assumption of Mary since the 5th century.
+However, it became an official feast of the Catholic Church in the 8th century after the confirmation of Pope Leo IV.

 How the Assumption of Mary is Observed

 The Assumption of Mary adds to the belief in the hope of eternity.
 Over the centuries, people have celebrated this hope through music, literature, and art.